About The Production

 Requiem for Aleppo is an intensely personal response by the composer David Cazalet to the tragedy of Aleppo.

-The premiere was streamed on the night by one of our charity partners, Techfugees, to many destinations around the world where the Syrian diaspora has found refuge.
+The premiere was streamed on the night by one of our charity partners that evening, Techfugees, to many destinations around the world where the Syrian diaspora has found refuge.
 These include Turkey, Germany, Egypt, Spain, France, Dubai and Canada where further fundraising events will take place.

 ONGOING FINANCIAL SUPPORT